 Head of Operations

 Tom joined LYC as Head of Operations in September 2022.
 Born in Yorkshire and raised in Surrey, Tom gained a BA in Music and MA in Music Composition from Durham University and has worked in the arts for over a decade: initially in secondary education and as a freelance arranger and orchestrator, before moving into arts management with various roles at the Royal Philharmonic Orchestra and, latterly, the Monteverdi Choir & Orchestras.

 Before joining LYC, Tom spent five years at the Monteverdi Choir & Orchestras – running their young artist development scheme, fixing and managing John Eliot Gardiner’s Monteverdi Choir and undertaking various fundraising roles.
 Outside office hours, he can often be found racing across the country on his bike, singing in various choirs around London, or indulging his love of cats and other animals.

 Head of Safeguarding & Pastoral Care

-Alice joined the LYC team as Memberships and Projects Administrator before taking up her present role as Development Manager in Autumn 2021.
-Prior to joining LYC Alice was at the V&A Museum where she worked to programme and produce events of all kinds, including the Exhibition Road Day of Design at the London Design Festival, the V&A’s 2018 Christmas festival, and the 5-month programme of concerts and events which ran alongside the Opera: Passion, Power and Politics exhibition.
+Alice joined the LYC team as Memberships and Projects Administrator before taking up the role of Development Manager in Autumn 2021 and Head of Development in Autumn 2022.
+Prior to joining LYC Alice was at the V&A Museum, programming and producing events including the Exhibition Road Day of Design at the London Design Festival, the V&A’s 2018 Christmas festival, and the 5-month programme of concerts and events which ran alongside the Opera: Passion, Power and Politics exhibition.